hughsie/python-uswid/README.md

 # Introduction

-A Software Bill of Materials (SBoM) is a manifest of what is inside your software.
+A Software Bill of Materials (SBoM) is a manifest of what components are included inside your software.
 It helps vendors and consumers keep track of software components for better software supply chain security.

 When building or creating a SBoM there are lots of formats to choose from: